codeandtheory/ycalendarpicker-ios/README.md

     ```

 2. **Create a calendar view**
-    `YCalendarView` conforms to SwiftUI's `View` protocol so we can directly integrate `YCalendarView` with any SwiftUI view.
+    `CalendarView` conforms to SwiftUI's `View` protocol so we can directly integrate `CalendarView` with any SwiftUI view.
     ```swift
     var body: some View {
-        YCalendarView()
+        CalendarView()
     }
     ```